How Do You Pay Medical Bills After a Car Accident?

 What Not to Do After an Accident

 To protect your rights after an accident, don’t accept money from the other driver or insurance company until you are sure you don’t have any more expenses.
 Once you take money, you cannot ask for any more or file a claim for more.
-Talk to a car accident lawyer, like a car accident lawyer in Naperville, IL, about your case to take the right steps to get the compensation you need.
+Talk to a car accident lawyer, like a car accident lawyer, about your case to take the right steps to get the compensation you need.